 Deloitte surveyed 7,700 Millennials from 29 countries around the world.
 All are college graduates who are currently employed in large private sectors.
 Surveyors asked the group various questions about their current employer and what they are looking for in a new opportunity, including factors swaying employment decisions, characteristics of a successful business, personal values, and what makes them happy at work.
 The following statistics about Millennials in the workplace are taken from that survey.

-- 25% of Millennials expect to leave within the year.
+- 25% of Millennials in the workplace expect to leave within the year.

 - Millennials in emerging markets are less loyal than those in established markets.
 Peru has the least loyal of the group with 82% of their Millennial workforce expecting to leave in less than five years.